 - Look at time stamps of invoices, particularly ones always early in the morning or late evening.

 - Identify employees with a high volume of refunds under $50.

 Employees can commit time card theft by exaggerating hours on their time sheets, punching in extra time, or getting their co-worker to punch-in for them (buddy punching).
 For example, if 5 employees clock 10 extra minutes each day, this adds up to 250 minutes per week.
 At $10/hour, that’s $40/week over pay and over $2,000 per year for just one location.

 - Avoid manual tracking such as written papers or excel sheets, especially where people are likely to round time up.
 Ensure a manager is present when employees punch-in and out for their shifts or require a manager’s initials on time sheets.

-A powerful retail management system can help with reporting and implementation of these loss prevention best practices.
+A powerful cell phone store POS system can help with reporting and implementation of these loss prevention best practices.